 Using b2luigi's settings mechanism (described here b2luigi.get_setting()) you can choose which batch system should be used.
-Currently, htcondor and lsf are supported.
-There is also an experimental wrapper for gbasf2, the Belle II submission tool for the LHC Worlwide Computing Grid, which works for Basf2PathTask tasks.
-More will come soon (PR welcome!).
+Currently, htcondor and lsf are supported, more will come soon (PR welcome!).

 4.3.2 Choosing the Environment

 If you are doing a local calculation, all calculated tasks will use the same environment (e.g. \$PATH setting, libraries etc.) as you have currently set up when calling your script(s).
 This makes it predictable and simple.